skyformat99/maruhash/README.md

 # About

+WARNING: This hash isn't intended for secure purposes.

 Maru (*Ma-roo*) hash is a string hash function that uses the Davies-Meyer construction.

 The Speck Block cipher is used for the underlying compression function, using 64-bit block, and 128-bit key as parameters.